Climate Change: Causes, Effects, and Solutions

 Effects of Climate Change on Agriculture.

-8. Climate Change and the Marine Environment.
+8. Effects on the Marine Environment.

 Ocean Currents and Circulation.

-Section III Human Dimensions of Climate Change.
+Section III: Human Dimensions of Climate Change.

-9. Impacts on Human Settlement and Infrastructure.
+9. Effects on Human Infrastructure.

 Extreme Climatic Events.

-10. Effects of Climate Change on Human Health.
+10. Effects on Human Health.

 Direct Effects of Heat Stress.